 Bottom-up approach is mostly about proofs of concept, thinking out of the box, validation and testing of ideas.
 This approach is strictly linked with the internal change of strategy and change of behavior within telco organizations.
 Telco companies that can adapt their internal organizational structure to this new way of thinking are more likely to be successful in the big data game and gain subsequent benefits.
 In big corporations which CSPs are, this is at present one of the biggest challenges.

 If we look closely at the challenges we can point out the following:

 - Lack of resource allocation

-- Missing agile approach and space for employees to work on innovative ideas
+- Missing an agile approach and space for employees to work on innovative ideas

-Due to the complexity and focus of the daily routine of CSPs, it will be quite difficult and time consuming to adapt their internal environment.
-CSPs are primary focusing on using big data to solve their usual business issues, internal use cases mostly related to network investments optimization and planning, sell, upsell and churn predictions, and from time to time we can also see a few cases of boosting customer experience.
+Due to the complexity and focus of the daily routine of CSPs, it will be quite difficult and time-consuming to adapt their internal environment.
+CSPs are primarily focusing on using big data to solve their usual business issues, internal use cases mostly related to network investments optimization and planning, sell, upsell and churn predictions, and from time to time we can also see a few cases of boosting customer experience.

 Here are several tips on how to successfully proceed in big data monetization:

 - Define stakeholders and key contributors within the company

 - Prepare and validate short term and mid-term strategy

 - Define a list of use cases (max 10) and a roadmap and make sure the use-cases have a clear business foundation